Our Board

 President

-Charlene founded the Nebraska Poetry Society, a non-profit organization, to make poetry accessible to all.
+Charlene founded the Nebraska Poetry Society to make poetry accessible to all.
 It is an essential mission to her as one with a disability who overcame poverty.
-Her poetry and prose have appeared in the Nebraska anthologies "Misbehaving Nebraskans," "How it Looks from Here," and "Voices of the Plains."
-Her poetry appeared in The Good Life Review, Page and Spine, BlazeVOX, and Literary Yard.
-She is a Copyeditor for the Raleigh Review and published "The Poet's Journal: A Beginner's Workbook for Writing Poetry."
+Her work has been published in Misbehaving Nebraskans, The Good Life Review, 805 Lit, Quarter(ly), The Gilded Weathervane, Orange Juice and others.
+She is a Copyeditor for Raleigh Review and published The Poet's Journal: A Beginner's Workbook for Writing Poetry.
+She received a scholarship to the Pacific University MFA program, graduating in Jan 2026.
 By day, she is a freelance writer appearing on websites and blogs across the country and local magazines.

 Brandy Prettyman